linagora/linshare/documentation/EN/epics/Guests/story-480-admin-can-manage-moderator-list-of a-guest.md

    - Restricted contact list
    - Moderator list
 - In Moderators list tab, I can see the current Moderators list of that guest
+- On moderator list, I can see a filter "Role" with the default option is "All"
+- When I click on this filter, there wil be a drop-down list with options: All/Simple/Admin
+- If I select one role and click enter, the system will display the moderators with selected role
+- I can type in search bar to search moderators by email/first name/ Last name.

 **UC1.
 Add a Moderator**